Family Mentor Teams

 CANMP regularly sponsors events that bring people together to learn and develop relationships, including holiday celebrations, potluck dinners, and the International Kids Festival each July.
 Many events take place at our home, the Augusta Multicultural Center.

 CANMP hosts programs to educate the broader community, including workshops, movie screenings, panel discussions, cooking demonstrations, and Arabic classes.
 We also offer programs to build immigrants' skills, including a digital learning lab and a Women's Talk & Tea conversation group.

 Kids & Teens Programs

-CANMP helps organize tutoring and summer enrichment, as well as a Teen Adventure Group that meets twice a month.
+CANMP helps organize tutoring and summer enrichment, as well as a Teen Adventure Group (above) that meets twice a month.
 We collaborate with the local YMCA to provide scholarships for summer camp, and we offer the Kennebec New Mainer Scholarship to support students pursuing higher education.

 CANMP organizes local residents to support the immigrant community.
 We emphasize our message about welcoming immigrants through public events, advocacy, traditional media, and social media.